 If the smoke is drawn into the appliance, continue with the installation.
 If the test is not satisfactory disconnect the appliance and advise the customer of the cause of failure.
-14.3 Flame Supervision & Spillage Monitoring System

-This pilot unit includes a system that will automatically shut off the gas supply if the pilot flame goes out or if there is insufficient oxygen due to spillage or poor ventilation.
-Check that the system operates properly as follows: -
+13.3 Flame Supervision & Spillage Monitoring System

-1. Light the appliance.
-Set the slide control to the maximum burning position and leave for one minute.
+This pilot unit includes a system which will automatically shut off the gas supply if the pilot flame goes out or if there is insufficient oxygen due to spillage or poor ventilation.
+Check that the system operates properly as follows;

-2. Set the control to the Low burning position.
-Isolate the gas supply at the inlet elbow.
-The pilot and main burner will go out.
+- 1. Light the appliance.
+Set the slide control to the maximum burning position and leave for one minute. - 2.
+Slide the control to the off ("O") position to extinguish the pilot.
 Note the time when the pilot goes out.
 Listen for a snap sound at the gas tap.
 Note the time when the sound is heard.
 This sound is caused by an electromagnetic valve shutting off the gas supply through the tap.
 The valve is located in the body of the tap.
 The valve should operate within 60 seconds of the pilot going out.
 If the valve does not operate within this time limit do not allow the appliance to be used until the fault has been corrected.